Otokpa/Django-React-Langchain-Stream-Tutorial/README.md

-# Real-time LangChain Streaming with Django and React Tutorial
+# Streaming LLM Output with Django, React, and LangChain

 <br/><br/>